fido-device-onboard/pri-fidoiot/demo/README.md

 If no proxy needs to be specified, do not add these properties to your _JAVA_OPTIONS.

+# Configuring OnDie (optional)

+OnDie is a type of device that makes use of the MAROE prefix.
+If you need to support such devices then you will need to configure the PRI demo components by adding/updating the following properties.
+The values can be specified via java -Doptions, entries in application.properties or entries the the .env files.

+OnDie requires several certs and CRLs.
+These artifacts can be downloaded from the cloud with the script provided in the component-samples/scripts directory (onDieCache.py).
+They can also be downloaded direct from java if the ondie_autoupdate property is set to true.

+`ondie_cache`: (required if supporting OnDie, optional otherwise) specifies the path to the directory containing the OnDie cert and CRLs.

+`ondie_autoupdate`: (optional, default = false) if "true" then the OnDie certs and CRLs are downloaded from the cloud at start up into the directory specified by ondie_cache.
+Note that this requires internet access by the component.
+Should a component be run in on-prem mode then this setting should be set to "false".
+In such cases, the artifacts can be preloaded by running the script in component-sample/scripts/onDieScript.py when access is available or from another machine with access and then copied into the ondie_cache directory.

+`ondie_zip_artifact`: (optional, default = https://tsci.intel.com/content/csme.zip).
+Specifies the URL containing of the zip file that contains the OnDie certs and CRLs.

+`ondie_check_revocations`: (optional, default = true for Manufacturer and Owner, false for RV) if "true" then revocations are checked by the component, no revocation checking is done if "false".

 # Running Demo

 1. Start the FIDO IoT Manufacturer Sample as per the steps outlined in [Manufacturer README](manufacturer/README.md).